Selling a House Fast in San Diego with Tenants in Place – The Absentee Owner’s Helpbook

 - Be upfront: first and foremost, be honest with your tenants if they are open to having a discussion with you.
 Explain the fact that you are selling, and set an agreement that explains the selling process and how long you’ll give them to find another place before they need to move.
 This will make them feel like they’re not going to get booted without a place to live!

 - Incentives: While this may feel unnecessary, you should consider what incentives may keep your tenants happy while you have the property listed for sale.
-If the scheduling of open houses and inspections are a burden, consider adding to their security deposit every time they allow a showing.
+If the scheduling of open houses and inspections is a burden, consider adding to their security deposit every time they allow a showing.
 Or, maybe you can guarantee an extra $200 to their security deposit return if they keep the house in clean condition upon moving.
 Whatever you can do to ensure their cooperation, the easier the process will be.

-How Selling Fast IS Possible for Out of State Landlords:
+How Selling Fast IS Possible for Out-of-State Landlords:

 - You don’t need to worry about having the home repaired or cleaned.
 In many absentee owner scenarios, you really don’t know the state of your property.
 Many times, the condition isn’t exactly what you had thought.
 Whether you had bad tenants, or just tenants for a long time and haven’t made many repairs, your home could be far from “list-ready.”
-By selling direct, you don’t have to worry what condition the property is in, and instead let us deal with all of the cleaning and repairs.
+By selling direct, you don’t have to worry about what condition the property is in, and instead let us deal with all of the cleaning and repairs.